WebDataRocks/pivot-flutter/README.md

 flutter run
 ```

-The result will be displayed on your mobile device emulator.
+You can see the result on your mobile device.

 <!-- ## Usage